Alex North: Early life and education

+War service and career

+In 1932 North befriended dancer and choreographer Anna Sokolow who had a profound impact in orienting his career towards music composition.
+He worked as the rehearsal pianist for her dance group, and through her encouragement and persuasion, he began composing music for her dancers.
+This set him on the path of a career as a composer.
+His first major composition was the Anti-War Trilogy (later part of the Anti-War Series) which he composed for Sokolow's dance troupe.

 In the Second World War, Alex served as a captain in the U.S. Army Special Services division from 1942 to 1946.
 There, he was responsible for "self-entertainment" programs in mental hospitals.
 He also composed music for more than twenty-six documentary films for the Office of War Information.
 While in the service, he wrote the score for the documentary short, A Better Tomorrow (1945).

-Career

 North managed to integrate his modernism into typical film music leitmotif structure, rich with themes.
 One of these became the famous song "Unchained Melody".
-Nominated for fifteen Oscars but unsuccessful each time, North is one of only two film composers to receive the Lifetime Achievement Academy Award, the other being Ennio Morricone.
+Nominated for fifteen Oscars but unsuccessful each time, North is the first of only four film composers to receive the Lifetime Achievement Academy Award, the others being Ennio Morricone, Lalo Schifrin and Quincy Jones.
 North's frequent collaborator as orchestrator was the avant-garde composer Henry Brant.
 He won the 1968 Golden Globe award for his music to The Shoes of the Fisherman (1968).

 His best-known film scores include A Streetcar Named Desire, Death of a Salesman, Viva Zapata!, The Rainmaker, Spartacus, The Misfits, Cleopatra, Who's Afraid of Virginia Woolf?, Dragonslayer and Under the Volcano.
 His music for The Wonderful Country makes use of Mexican and American motifs.

 His commissioned score for 2001: A Space Odyssey (1968) is notorious for having been discarded by director Stanley Kubrick late in the production process.
 Although North subsequently incorporated motifs from the rejected score for The Shoes of the Fisherman, Shanks and Dragonslayer, the score itself remained unheard until composer Jerry Goldsmith re-recorded it for Varèse Sarabande in 1993.
 In 2007, Intrada Records released the 1968 recording sessions on CD from North's personal archives.

 North was also commissioned to write a jazz score for Nero Wolfe, a 1959 CBS-TV series based on Rex Stout's Nero Wolfe characters, starring William Shatner as Archie Goodwin and Kurt Kasznar as Nero Wolfe.
 A pilot and two or three episodes were filmed, but the designated time slot was, in the end, given to another series.
 North's unheard score for Nero Wolfe and six recorded tracks on digital audio tape are in the UCLA Music Library Special Collections.
 He wrote the music for various other TV shows, such as the anthologies Climax! and Playhouse 90.